yuanqing/sejs/README.md

 ## Why

-For the most part, sEJS is a technical exercise that spun out of trying to understand how JavaScript templating works.
+sEJS began as an endeavor to understand how JavaScript templating (in the vein of [ERB](http://ruby-doc.org/stdlib-2.1.2/libdoc/erb/rdoc/ERB.html) or PHP) works.

-sEJS is also:
+sEJS is:

 - A smaller [EJS](https://github.com/visionmedia/ejs).

-- Similar to [John Resig&rsquo;s micro-templating script](http://ejohn.org/blog/javascript-micro-templating/), but without using any Regular Expressions and with better error reporting.
+- Similar to [John Resig&rsquo;s micro-templating script](http://ejohn.org/blog/javascript-micro-templating/), but without regular expressions and with better error reporting.

 ## Usage